A 401(k) is an integral part of many people’s retirement strategies. But did you know you may be able to actually take out a loan from your account?

 Should you use your 401(k) for a loan?

-This is an extremely personal decision and there are many factors to consider regarding whether or not a 401(k) loan is a good idea.
+This is a personal decision and there are many factors to consider regarding whether or not a 401(k) loan is a good idea.
 First, think about how far away you are from retirement.
 If you’re expecting to start making withdrawals in the near future, you may want to reconsider dipping into that money ahead of schedule.

 If you’re further away from retirement, you have more time to make up any financial losses you’d incur while the loan is out.
 Just make a plan to ensure you’re able to catch up over time.

 Of course, your intended use for your 401(k) loan funds also affects whether or not it’s a good choice.
 Short-term uses are a little less worrisome.
 For example, if you’re using it for a down payment on a house and can quickly repay the loan, it can be a good way to avoid those penalties.

 But if you’re using the 401(k) loan as a band-aid during an ongoing financial downturn, you may want to think again.
 Is it really solving the problem, or just providing temporary relief?

 Also, think twice about using your 401(k) loan to pay off debts.
 If you’re still in financial trouble, you can lose your existing assets.